 - Schedule Tweets for posting in the future

 Hootsuite is a social media management tool with features that includes scheduling, social media monitoring, performance reporting, and more.

-If you’re looking for some kind of advanced tool to schedule your posts then Hootsuite will be the best choice for you.
+If you’re looking for some advanced tool to schedule your posts, then Hootsuite will be the best choice.
 Instead of logging into each social network, you can manage Facebook, Instagram, YouTube, Twitter, LinkedIn, and Pinterest all from one single dashboard.